Mannyvv/Mannyvv/README.md

-# Hi there 👋!
-Welcome to Namespace Manny!
+# Welcome to Namespace Manny! 👋
+A journey that started off as a dream and now becoming a reality.
+From an electrical engineer to a project manager, and finally an aspiring software developer.

 <!--
 **Mannyvv/Mannyvv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.